 At Aquarion Water Company, we take great pride in what we do, and we hold ourselves to the highest industry standards in delivering safe, high-quality, and affordable drinking water to our customers.
-When water flow through the water main increases or changes direction, accumulated minerals can be stirred up an discolor the water flows out of you faucets when you turn them on.
+When water flow through the water main increases or changes direction, accumulated minerals can be stirred up and discolor the water that flows out of your faucets when you turn them on.

 Explore our FAQs below to learn more about discolored water issues and what they mean.

 Please delay washing clothing until the water has cleared.
 Discolored water can stain fabrics.

 If the cold water remains discolored, customers should contact Aquarion’s Customer Service Center to make us aware of the issue.
 This will allow our staff to begin evaluating the situation and keep records of incidents to help us curtail these events in the future.
 Once we are aware of the issue, we will investigate the potential cause and initiate corrective actions.